bucketco/bucket-javascript-sdk/packages/openfeature-browser-provider/README.md

 client.getNumberValue("my-flag", 0);
 ```

-Not directly supported by Bucket.
+Not directly supported by Reflag.
 Use `getObjectValue` instead for numeric configurations.

 #### Object Resolution